is a Multicast Domain Name System (MDNS) daemon which acts as the host mdns querier and responder. mdnsd

-MDNS is a way to perform DNS-like operations via multicast on the local link, there is no hierarchy or multiple domains as in conventional unicast DNS.
-MDNS provides a way for hosts to co-operate and maintain a cache name database which can be used to resolve local host names without the need of a central DNS server.
+MDNS is a way to perform DNS-like operations via multicast in the local link, there is no hierarchy or multiple domains as in conventional unicast DNS.
+MDNS provides a way for hosts to co-operate and maintain a cache name database which can then be used to resolve local host names without the need of a central DNS server.

 DNS-SD is a convention on some names used in MDNS to provide hosts with Service Discovery capabilities.

 A host can publish a service of any type, be it a HTTP server, NTP server, a Printer and so on, this services can then be browsed and resolved by the other hosts in the local network.

 There are basically two roles in a MDNS environment, the Querier, and the Responder.